 Metrics and targets | The metrics and targets used to assess and manage relevant climate-related risks and opportunities |

 The ESG Committee has been established to promote company-wide ESG activities of the TOA CORPORATION Group.
-The committee is chaired by the president and consists of one vice president, six general managers, a director who is a full-time audit committee member, and an outside director who is an audit committee member.
+The committee is chaired by the President and consists of two Vice President, six General Managers, a Director who is a full-time Audit Committee member, and an Outside Director who is an Audit Committee member.

 The ESG Committee meets twice a year to formulate basic policies and specific action plans concerning ESG activities, including responses to climate change, review the results of activities, and discuss measures.
 The results of the committee's deliberations are reported to the Board of Directors, and important decisions are communicated to business divisions (including branches) and group companies to establish a group-wide governance system.
-In the future, TOA CORPORATION will aim to share the policies and the plans related to ESG with partner companies.
+In the future, We aim to share ESG related policies and the plans with our partner companies.

-Based on the TCFD recommendations, scenario analyses were conducted to identify and evaluate risks and opportunities in our group and to understand the impact of climate-related issues on our business, taking all perspectives into account: short term (3 years), medium term (10 years), and long term (30 years).
+Based on the TCFD recommendations, we conducted scenario analyses to identify and evaluate risks and opportunities in our group and to understand the impact of climate-related issues on our business, taking all perspectives into account: short term (3 years), medium term (10 years), and long term (30 years).
+Furthermore, we evaluated the impact level in three stages (large, medium, and small) based on the frequency of occurrence and duration of impact and presented the high and medium impact levels in the table below (Major Business Risks and Opportunities).

 |